 With just more than one week to go, voters in South Tyneside are reminded to make sure they are ready to vote on Election Day.

-Voters will go to the polls on Thursday 23 May to elect 3 Members of the European Parliament (MEPs) to represent the North East region,.
+Voters will go to the polls on Thursday 18 July to elect a new Police and Crime Commissioner the North East region.

-Cllr Tracey Dixon, Deputy Leader at South Tyneside Council, said: "Putting a cross in a box may seem simple, but there are a number of things voters need to consider in order to be ready for the European election.
+Councillor Tracey Dixon, Deputy Leader of South Tyneside Council with responsibility for Democratic Renewal, said: "Putting a cross in a box may seem simple, but there are a number of things voters need to consider in order to be ready for the election.

 "Many people will have voted before and will be familiar with the process.
 However there will be some first time voters, particularly among young people who will be unsure about what to do.
 Every single vote counts therefore we want everyone to feel comfortable and confident in exercising their right to vote and having their say.